This post may contain affiliate links, please read our disclosure policy.

 See Native American artifacts, watch a documentary about the city’s sponge industry, and learn more about Tarpon Springs’ Greek roots at this niche local museum.
 You’ll find the building in Craig Park, not far from where the area’s first settlers lived.
 Tarpon Springs may be a small city, but it’s filled with rich history – by the time you leave the museum, you’ll have a whole new appreciation for your vacation spot!

 The Tarpon Springs Heritage Museum is located at 100 Beekman Ln Tarpon Springs, FL 34689 and is open on weekdays from 10:00am-4:00pm.
 Tickets cost $5, and you can buy them from the Tarpon Arts ticket office.

 This hilly park boasts walking trails, picnic areas, a playground, and some fishing piers.
 If you have your own boat, you can pay a small fee to utilize the boat ramp, too.
+Don’t forget to buy some snacks using Publix Weekly Ad BOGO.
 Bring a camera (or a smartphone) to take photos along the nature trail and boardwalk, especially during “golden hour!”

 A.L.
 Anderson Park is open from 5:00am-10:00pm.
 You can find parking throughout the park, including near the picnic shelters and playground.
 A.L.
 Anderson Park is located at 39699 U.S. HWY.
 19 N., Tarpon Springs, FL 34689.

 Unlike at other arcades where you pay for each game, a ticket to the Replay Museum includes unlimited play time on vintage arcade games.
 The goal of the museum is to preserve the existence of coin-operated games, and it’s a great opportunity to introduce your younger kids to these “artifacts” from before their time.
 You won’t find many places like this in the United States, so this attraction should surely be on your travel bucket list!